Alerts and Notifications

 - Threat Alerts

 When any virus downloads or spyware downloads are detected in the HTTP data path, threat alerts can be sent to the email address(es) you specify in the Email Notifications section of the BASIC > Administration page.
+To have alerts sent to your Slack account, see How to Send System Notifications to Slack.

 Setting up SNMP Query, Alerts and Traps